 33. The Interstate Compact on the Placement of Children is a uniform law that was enacted by all 50 states and D.C. to ensure the protection of, and provisions of services to, children who are placed across state lines.
 In particular, the Interstate Placement Compact ensures that children who are placed in a home in another state are afforded the same protections and benefits that they would have received if they had been placed within DC.
-See CHILD AND FAMILY SERVICES AGENCY, POLICY TITLE: INTERSTATE COMPACT ON THE PLACEMENT OF CHILDREN (ICPC) (Rev. July 2, 2010) ["CFSA ICPC Policy"].
-The Interstate Placement Compact applies anytime Defendants "send...or cause to be sent" a child for placement in another state, including placements in foster care, kinship homes, and placements with a relative authorized by the DC Superior Court.
+See CHILD AND FAMILY SERVICES AGENCY, POLICY TITLE: INTERSTATE COMPACT ON THE PLACEMENT OF CHILDREN (ICPC) (Rev. July 2, 2010) ["CFSA ICPC Policy"] The Interstate Placement Compact applies anytime Defendants "send...or cause to be sent" a child for placement in another state, including placements in foster care, kinship homes, and placements with a relative authorized by the DC Superior Court.
 D.C.
 Code § 4-1422 (art.
 I).
 See also CFSA ICPC Policy.

 34. When CFSA proposes to send or causes a child to be sent into another state for placement in foster care, CFSA is required to provide notice to the local family services agency.
 D.C.
+Code 4-1422 (art.
+III).
+Such notice must include the identity of the child, the proposed foster parents, and a "full statement of the reason for the proposed action and evidence of the authority for the proposed placement."
+D.C.
 Code § 4-1422 (art.
 III).
-Such notice must include the identity of the child, the proposed foster parents, and a "full statement of the reason for the proposed action and evidence of the authority for the proposed placement."
-Id.
 By providing this notice, CFSA triggers the local family services agency to conduct an assessment of the proposed placement to ensure the foster parents meet the applicable state standards for placement.
 See CFSA ICPC Policy.
 Following this assessment, the local family services agency will notify CFSA in writing that the "proposed placement does not appear to be contrary to the interests of the child" and receipt of this approval is a condition precedent for CFSA's out-of-state placement of the child.
 Id.
 CFSA ICPC Policy makes clear that "an ICPC Home Study request and placement approval is required before a parent, kinship, foster, or adoptive placement in another state" and CFSA cannot place a child in another state unless the placement is with a "resource provider [who] is fully licensed, certified or approved for the placement of that child."
 CFSA ICPC Policy.

 35. Once CFSA has placed a child in another state, CFSA retains legal and financial responsibility of the child.
-In particular, CFSA retains jurisdiction over "all matters that relate to the custody, supervision, care, treatment, and disposition of the child that it would have had if the child had remained in [DC]" and continues to bear "financial responsibility for the support and maintenance of the child during the period of the placement."
+In particular, CFSA retains jurisdictions over "all matters that relate to the custody, supervision, care, treatment, and disposition of the child that it would have had if the child had remained in [DC]" and continues to bear "financial responsibility for the support and maintenance of the child during the period of the placement."
 D.C.
 Code § 4-1422 (art.
 V).

-36. If the out-of-state placement proves to no longer be in the child's best interest, CFSA is required to "make arrangements to ensure the return of the child to [DC]."
+36. CFSA also retains the authority to "effect or cause the return of the child or its transfer to another location and custody pursuant to law."
+Fl.
+Stat Ann. § 409.401 (art.
+V).
+In particular, if the out-of-state placement proves to no longer be in the child's best interest, CFSA is required to "make arrangements to ensure the return of the child to [DC]."
 CFSA ICPC Policy.